Russia–Turkey relations: Friendship during the interbellum

 Under the 1921 Treaty of Moscow, the two governments undertook to establish friendly relations between the countries.
-Under Article II, Turkey ceded Batum and the adjacent area north of the village of Sarp to Soviet Georgia (Kars Oblast went to Turkey).
+Under Article II, Turkey ceded Batum and the adjacent area north of the village of Sarp to the Georgian Soviet Socialist Republic (Kars Oblast went to Turkey).
 Article III instituted an autonomous Nakhchivan oblast under Soviet Azerbaijan's protectorate.
 Article V had the parties agree to delegate the final elaboration of the status of the Black Sea and the Turkish Straits to a future conference of delegates of the littoral states if the "full sovereignty" and security of Turkey and "her capital city of Constantinople" were not injured.
-The Treaty of Moscow was followed by an identical Treaty of Kars signed in October 1921 by the Kemalists with Soviet Armenia, Soviet Azerbaijan and Soviet Georgia, which formed part of the Soviet Union after the December 1922 Treaty on the Creation of the Soviet Union.
+The Treaty of Moscow was followed by an identical Treaty of Kars signed in October 1921 by the Kemalists with Soviet Armenia, Soviet Azerbaijan, and Soviet Georgia, which formed part of the Soviet Union after the December 1922 Treaty on the Creation of the Union of Soviet Socialist Republics.

 On 16 December 1925, the Turkish government withdrew its delegation, which let the League of Nations Council grant a mandate for the disputed region of Mosul to Britain without its consent.
 Kemal countered the diplomatic reverse by concluding a non-aggression pact with the Soviet Union on 17 December.
 The pact was later amended and prolonged and then was prolonged again for another ten years on 7 November 1935.

 The key episode was agreement on the Montreux Convention in July 1936 in which Turkey regained control over the Straits, which it was allowed to remilitarise.

 In parallel to the fluctuating bilateral relations, the communist leaders, party functionaries, diplomats and scholars paid close attention to the origins, evolution and transformational phases of Kemalism.

 Ottoman postcard of the Russian Embassy's summer residence in the Büyükdere neighbourhood of Istanbul, on the Bosphorus.
 The main building of the Russian Embassy (since 1923 the Russian Consulate) is on İstiklal Avenue, in the Beyoğlu (Pera) district.